tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 [5 minutes (300346.200 ms) @ 50.254% duty](https://visual555.tardate.com/?mode=astable&r1=10&r2=980&c=220)
 using R1=10kΩ, R2=1MΩ, C1=220µF.

-I tried to use a "zero electrolytics" approach with very large (1GΩ) capacitors to compenstate, following a design published in Elektor Magazine.
+I tried to use a "zero electrolytics" approach with very large (1GΩ) capacitors to compensate, following a design published in Elektor Magazine.
 Bottom line: I suspect leakage in my 555 timers sabotaged this attempt.
 I have documented the failure, and also covered circuit combinations that do work.